CRM sales tool redesign that improved the lead expiry rate by over 87%

 An outdated CRM tool was hindering sales performance and revenue.

-Sales performance on the platform had been declining for over a year, with fewer customers converting into paid subscribers and a drop in subscriptions sold.
+The sales performance on Cultfit's internal sales platform had been declining for over a year, with fewer customers converting into paid subscribers and a drop in subscriptions sold.
+There were 3 main KPIs that indicated trouble:

 Incomplete Outreach